Sangean HDT-1

 Co-channel and multipath interference outfox the noise mitigation system.
 Either can make a signal above the blend threshold unlistenable.
 Forcing mono could clean things up, but the HDT-1 provides no way to do this.

-I wasn't able to directly measure monophonic quieting sensitivities because the audio passband isn't flat at low signal levels.
-But using its equivalent noise bandwidth, I calculate that the noise filter reduces noise by 6.3 dB.
-The signal level required for quieting 6.3 dB beyond spec should be that needed for a flat passband.
+I wasn't able to directly measure flat-passband monophonic quieting sensitivities because the noise filter engages at low signal levels.
+But using its equivalent noise bandwidth, I calculate that the noise filter reduces noise by 6.3 dB in a 15 kHz passband.
+The signal level required for 56.3 dB quieting should be the same as that needed for 50 dB quieting with flat response.

 Stereo separation, 1 kHz 50 dB